MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-enterprise-linux/management-monitoring.md

 md.date: 07/24/2024
 ---

-# Management and monitoring for Red Hat Enterprise Linux on Azure
+# Management and monitoring considerations for Red Hat Enterprise Linux on Azure

 This article describes how to use various services and tools to manage and monitor Red Hat Enterprise Linux (RHEL) on Azure.